gradus/saucer/readme.md

 Keep your eyes to peeled to the sky.

-## A minimilast node module that does nothing
+## A minimalist node module that does nothing

 ### Usage